 How to copyright assets

 Copyright protection varies from country to country.
 However, the basic idea remains the same.
-Copyrights ensure the author’s right to claim ownership and consequently control its use and distribution.
+Copyrights ensure the author’s right to claim ownership and control its use and distribution.

 By owning the copyright, you may use, reproduce and sell that content.
 Additionally, anyone who wishes to use your content must seek your permission and share profits.
 In most countries, your copyright will last for the author’s life plus 70 years.